Addressing Methodological Sensitivity in MCDM with a Systematic Pipeline Approach to Data Transformation Sensitivity Analysis: Conclusions

 \section{Conclusions}

-In this work we present \texttt{SKCCombinatorialPipeline}, a framework that systematically addresses the problem of methodological uncertainty in MCDM through automated exploration of the study space.
-The implementation intelligently leverages the existing \textit{Scikit-Criteria} infrastructure, particularly \texttt{RanksComparator}, to provide robust comparative analysis of multiple methodological configurations.
+In this work we present \texttt{SKCCombinatorialPipeline}, a framework that systematically addresses the problem of methodological \revtwo{sensitivity} in MCDM through automated exploration of the study space.
+The implementation intelligently leverages the existing \textit{Scikit-Criteria} infrastructure, particularly \texttt{Ranks-Compara\allowbreak tor}, to provide robust comparative analysis of multiple methodological configurations.
 The main contribution could lie in materializing theoretical principles of sensitivity analysis into practical tools that may facilitate exhaustive exploration of the methodological space without manual intervention, potentially establishing new standards of methodological transparency for contemporary MCDM practice.
+A natural extension of this framework would be implementing adaptive sampling in large combinatorial spaces ($>100$ pipelines), centering the exploration in regions of high methodological variability.